MirageNet/Mirage/doc/docs/guides/game-objects/pickup-drop-child.md

 ## Child Objects

 Let's start with the simple case of a single attachment point that is somewhere down the hierarchy of our Player, such as a hand at the end of an arm.
-In a script that inherits from NetworkBehaviour on the Player Prefab, we'd have a `GameObject` reference where the attachment point can be assigned in the inspector, a SyncVar enum with various choices of what the player is holding, and and a Hook for the SyncVar to swap out the art of the held item based on the new value.
+In a script that inherits from NetworkBehaviour on the Player Prefab, we'd have a `GameObject` reference where the attachment point can be assigned in the inspector, a SyncVar enum with various choices of what the player is holding, and a Hook for the SyncVar to swap out the art of the held item based on the new value.

 In the image below, Kyle has an empty game object, `RightHand`, added to the wrist, and some prefabs to be equipped (Ball, Box, Cylinder), and a Player Equip script to handle them.